bogdanvuk/rst/examples/paper/source/index.rst

 Machine learning systems can be constructed using supervised learning, unsupervised learning or any combination of the two techniques.
 Supervised learning implies using the desired responses to various input data to construct the system, while unsupervised learning implies constructing the system based on input data only.
 When the supervised learning is used, **the lifetime of a machine learning system** usually comprises two phases: training (induction or learning) and deployment.
 During the training phase a training set is used to build the system.
 Training set comprises input data and the desired system responses to that data.
 Once constructed, the system is ready for deployment, where new, previously unseen data will arrive and the system must provide the responses using the knowledge extracted from the training set.

-**Ovde je mozda pravi trenutak naglasiti da je trening faza daleko racunski zahtevnija i da lako moze da rezultuje u trening vemenima koja se mere satima ili danima, pa je od interesa izvrsiti akceleraciju...**
+The training phase is more demanding of the two and can last for hours or even days for practical problems.
+By accelerating this task, machine learning systems could be trained faster, allowing for shorter design cycles.
+This might also allow machine learning systems to be rebuilt in real-time for applications that require such rapid adapting.

 Machine learning systems can perform various tasks, such as classification, regression, clustering, etc. Classification implies categorizing objects given the list of their attributes.
 Widely used to represent classification models is a decision tree (DT) classifier, which can be depicted in a flowchart-like tree structure.
 Due to its comprehensible nature that resembles the human reasoning, DTs have been widely used to represent classification models.
 Amongst other learning algorithms DTs have several advantages, such as robustness to noise, ability to deal with redundant or missing attributes, ability to handle both numerical and categorical data and **facility of understanding the computation process.**

-**Postoje dva generalna pristupa: inkrementalno cvor po cvor, a drugi celo stablo.
-FUrthermore, problem nalazenja optimzalnog stabla je algoritamski tezak [referenca], tako da vecina DT induction algoritama koristi neku heuristiku u procesu optimizacije, a najcesce je to neka vrsta evolutivnog algoritma The :num:`Figure #fig-evolutionary-dt-algorithm-tree` shows the taxonomy of EA for decision tree induction given in :cite:`RCB12`.** The :num:`Figure #fig-evolutionary-dt-algorithm-tree` shows the taxonomy of EA for decision tree induction given in :cite:`RCB12`.
+There are two general approaches to DT induction: incremental (node-by-node) and full tree induction.
+Furthermore, the process of finding the optimal DT is a hard algorithmic problem **[ref]**, therefore most of DT induction algorithms use some kind of heuristic for optimization process, which is often some sort of evolutionary algorithm (EA).
+The :num:`Figure #fig-evolutionary-dt-algorithm-tree` shows the taxonomy of EA for decision tree induction given in :cite:`RCB12`.
 Computationally least demanding approach for DT induction is a greedy top-down recursive partitioning strategy for the tree growth, hence most DT induction algorithms use this approach.
 Naturally, this approach suffers from inability of escaping local optima.
 Better results are obtained by the inducers that work on full DT, with cost of higher computational complexity.

-.. _fig-evolutionary-dt-algorithm-tree:

-**da li staviti odakle je uzeto.
+**da li staviti odakle je uzeta slika.
 Da li ukloniti?
 Da li je bitno za dalji rad?**

+.. _fig-evolutionary-dt-algorithm-tree:

 .. graphviz::
     :caption: Taxonomy of evolutionary algorithms for DT induction.